 - Neonatal – low birth weight, delayed cord separation, leukocyte adhesion deficiency, neonatal alloimmune neutropaenia

-In developed countries the incidence of infection is low, in the region of 0.7%, so “dry cord care” is recommended.
+In developed countries, the incidence of infection is low in the region of 0.7%, so “dry cord care” is recommended.
 Allowing the stump to air dry speeds up the separation process.
-In low-income countries the incidence is much higher, up to 6%, so this standard does not apply.
-One study, in Nepal, found that the use of 4% aqueous chlorhexidine decreased the incidence of omphalitis by 75% and mortality by 24% when compared to the Westernized ideal of “dry cord care”.
+In low-income countries, the incidence is much higher, up to 6%, so this standard does not apply.
+One study in Nepal found that using 4% aqueous chlorhexidine decreased the incidence of omphalitis by 75% and mortality by 24% compared to the Westernized ideal of “dry cord care”.
 Better hygiene also decreases the incidence of neonatal tetanus.
-When an education initiative stopped the Kenyan Maasai from routinely smearing the umbilical stump with cattle dung the death rate from tetanus dropped from 82 per 1000 to 0.75 per 1000 infants.
+When an education initiative stopped the Kenyan Maasai from routinely smearing the umbilical stump with cattle dung, the death rate from tetanus dropped from 82 per 1,000 to 0.75 per 1,000 infants.

-The hernia is normally painless but as it is more obvious when the child screams and cries parents might bring the child to a healthcare provider concerned that something serious is going on.
-The defect in the deep fascia of the abdominal wall usually heals up over time with the majority closing spontaneously over the first three years of life.
-The larger the defect the less likely that spontaneous closure is to occur.
-Those defects that are less than 1.5cm in diameter are often left until the age of four to six years to close on their own.
+The hernia is normally painless, but as it is more obvious when the child screams and cries, parents might bring the child to a healthcare provider concerned that something serious is happening.
+The defect in the deep fascia of the abdominal wall usually heals up over time, with the majority closing spontaneously over the first three years of life.
+The larger the defect, the less likely that spontaneous closure occurs.
+Those defects less than 1.5cm in diameter are often left until the age of four to six years to close on their own.
 Incarceration of peritoneal contents is exceedingly rare.

 Risk factors for umbilical hernias: